 Twitter Engagement Study: Photo vs. Text Tweets

-As many know, in late October of 2013 Twitter announced an update to timelines that would make them more visual and engaging: previews of Twitter photos and Vine videos would be shown in-stream with a click-option to see more.
-This was a vast change from the traditional Twitter timeline that consisted of 140 character text-only tweets.
+In late October of 2013 Twitter announced an update to their timelines that would make them more visual and engaging.
+With this update, previews of Twitter photos, and Vine videos would be shown in-stream with a click-option to see more.
+This was a significant change from the traditional Twitter timeline that consisted of 140 character text-only tweets.
 Any photos or videos could only be seen by clicking on a link, which was counted as part of the character limit – below is an example of the same tweet before and after the change.

 Before the update: A link to a photo would be included, but would not display as a photo preview directly in the tweet